Homeschool Styles: Which One Is Best For Your Family?

 The Waldorf homeschooling style follows the ideologies and works of Rudolf Steiner, a popular Austrian philosopher who died in 1925.

 According to Rudolf, education only occurred if the body, mind, and spirit were in sync.
 The Waldorf concept is designed around this philosophy.
-Check out our favorite philosophy books for kids.
+Check out the best philosophy books for kids.

 Kids are encouraged to be more self-aware and expressive.
 The style does not use textbooks and screen time is also limited.